ESMValGroup/ESMValTool/doc/sphinx/source/input.rst

 If the options above are not available to you, ESMValTool also offers a feature to make it easy to download CMIP6, CMIP5, CMIP3, CORDEX, and obs4MIPs from ESGF.
+ESMValTool also provides support to download some observational dataset from source.

 The chapter in the ESMValCore documentation on :ref:`finding data <esmvalcore:findingdata>` explains how to